afewell-hh/hedgehog-content-center/docs/toi/project_tracking.md

 - Added CSV export compatibility
 - Standardized title formatting
 - Added field validation
+> **Important Note:** The article_url field generation is intentionally left in a partially implemented state.
+While URL generation logic exists, it is not actively updating the postgres database.
+This is to allow Hubspot to manage URLs and maintain proper entry relationships during synchronization.
+This implementation state should be preserved until further Hubspot integration requirements are addressed.

 #### UI/UX Improvements (2025-02-03)
 - Added Previous/Next record navigation